T-Mobile US Inc. (TMUS) Shares Decline Despite Market Challenges

 TMUS’s Market Performance

-TMUS’s stock has seen a -1.62% decrease for the week, with a -3.08% drop in the past month and a -4.05% fall in the past quarter.
-The volatility ratio for the week is 2.46%, and the volatility levels for the past 30 days are at 1.77% for T-Mobile US Inc. The simple moving average for the last 20 days is -1.22% for TMUS stock, with a simple moving average of -1.86% for the last 200 days.
+TMUS’s stock has seen a -2.79% decrease for the week, with a -9.86% drop in the past month and a -6.23% fall in the past quarter.
+The volatility ratio for the week is 1.93%, and the volatility levels for the past 30 days are at 1.74% for T-Mobile US Inc. The simple moving average for the last 20 days is -4.59% for TMUS’s stock, with a simple moving average of -6.12% for the last 200 days.

-Volatility was left at 1.77%, however, over the last 30 days, the volatility rate increased by 2.46%, as shares sank -4.48% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +1.17% upper at present.
+Volatility was left at 1.74%, however, over the last 30 days, the volatility rate increased by 1.93%, as shares sank -6.08% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -4.49% lower at present.

-During the last 5 trading sessions, TMUS fell by -1.62%, which changed the moving average for the period of 200-days by -2.21% in comparison to the 20-day moving average, which settled at $142.78.
-In addition, T-Mobile US Inc. saw 0.98% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, TMUS fell by -2.79%, which changed the moving average for the period of 200-days by -6.69% in comparison to the 20-day moving average, which settled at $141.22.
+In addition, T-Mobile US Inc. saw -3.46% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading